llsoftsec/llsoftsecbook/book.md

 address are restored, so that the address can be used in the `ret` instruction.
 However, if the stored return address has been overwritten with an address with an incorrect PAC, the upper bits will be corrupted so that subsequent uses of the address (such as in the `ret` instruction) will result in a fault.

-By making sure we don't store any return addresses without a PAC, we can significantly reduce the effectiveness of ROP attacks.
+By making sure we don't store any return addresses without a PAC, we can significantly reduce the effectiveness of ROP attacks: since the secret key is not retrievable by an attacker, an attacker cannot calculate the correct PAC for a given address and modifier, and is restricted to guessing it.
+The probability of success when guessing a PAC depends on the exact number of PAC bits available in a given system configuration.
+However, authenticated pointers are vulnerable to pointer substitution attacks\index{pointer substitution attack}, where a pointer that has been signed with a given modifier is replaced with a different pointer that has also been signed with the same modifier.

+Another backward-edge CFI scheme that uses Pointer Authentication instructions is PACStack [@Liljestrand2021], which chains together PACs in order to include the full context (all of the previous return addresses in the call stack) when signing a return address.
+\todo{Add more references to relevant research}

-Pointer Authentication can be used more widely, to also implement a forward-edge CFI scheme, as is done in the arm64e ABI [@McCall2019].
+Pointer Authentication can also be used more widely, for example to implement a forward-edge CFI scheme, as is done in the arm64e ABI [@McCall2019].
+The Pointer Authentication instructions, however, are generic enough to also be useful in implementing more general memory safety measures, beyond CFI.
+\todo{Mention more Pointer Authentication uses in later section, and add link here}

-### BTI
+#### BTI

 [Branch Target Identification
 (BTI)](https://developer.arm.com/documentation/102433/0100/Jump-oriented-programming?lang=en)
 \index{BTI}, introduced in Armv8.5, offers coarse-grained forward-edge protection.
 With BTI, the locations that are targets of indirect branches have to be marked with a new instruction, `BTI`.
-There are a few different types of BTI instructions that permit different types of indirect branches (`BR`, `BLR`, or both).

-With BTI, individual pages can be marked as guarded or unguarded.
-Guarded pages are the ones where BTI applies.
-An indirect branch to a non-BTI or the wrong type of BTI instruction in a guarded page will raise a Branch Target Exception.
-The BTI instruction has been assigned to the hint space, therefore it will be executed as a no-op in cores that do not support BTI, aiding its adoption.
+There are four different types of BTI instructions that permit different types of indirect branches (indirect jump, indirect call, both, or none).
+An indirect branch to a non-BTI instruction or the wrong type of BTI instruction will raise a Branch Target Exception.

 Both Clang and GCC support generating BTI instructions, with the `-mbranch-protection=bti` flag, or, to enable both BTI and return address signing with Pointer Authentication, `-mbranch-protection=standard`.

+Two aspects of BTI can simplify its deployment: individual pages can be marked as guarded or unguarded, with BTI checks as described above only applying to indirect branches targeting guarded pages.
+In addition to this, the BTI instruction has been assigned to the hint space, therefore it will be executed as a no-op in cores that do not support BTI, aiding its adoption.

-### Issues with CFI implementation
+#### CFI implementation pitfalls

 When implementing CFI measures like the ones described here, it is important to be aware of known weaknesses that affect similar schemes. [@Conti2015]